aanchal22/exam-1/README.md

 The spreadsheet file, [users.xlsx](./data/users.xlsx), contains the solutions to the **spreadsheet analysis** part of this exam.
 In addition, the formulas used in that spreadsheet are indicated below:

+- abide by [the instructions](./instructions/instructions.md#entering-respones-into-the-readme-file) for how to enter responses into this file correctly.
-**Make sure that all spreadsheet formulae you enter into this document work exactly as written.**
+- **Make sure that all spreadsheet formulae you enter into this document work exactly as written.**

 1. Total number of users of the social network